Irish Catholics

 Irish Catholics (Caitlicigh na hÉireann) are an ethnoreligious group native to Ireland whose members are both Catholic and Irish.
-The diaspora and the descendants of Irish Catholics includes millions of Americans, Canadians and Australians.
-In countries like the United States, Canada and Australia, many Catholics descend from Irish immigrants/migrants who passed down their faith.
+The diaspora and the descendants of Irish Catholics includes millions of Britons, Americans, Canadians and Australians.
+In countries like the United Kingdom, New Zealand, United States, Canada and Australia, many Catholics descend from Irish immigrants/migrants who passed down their faith.

 Overview and history

 Divisions between Irish Roman Catholics and Protestants played a major role in the history of Ireland from the 16th century to the 20th century, especially during Cromwell's conquest of Ireland, Home Rule Crisis and the Troubles.
 While religion broadly marks the delineation of these divisions, the contentions were primarily political and they were also related to access to power.
 For example, while the majority of Irish Catholics had an identity which was independent from Britain's identity and were excluded from power because they were Catholic, a number of the instigators of rebellions against British rule were actually Protestant Irish nationalists, although most Irish Protestants opposed separatism.
 In the Irish Rebellion of 1798, Catholics and Presbyterians, who were not part of the established Church of Ireland, found common cause.

 Irish Catholics are found in many countries around the world, especially in the Anglosphere.
 Emigration exponentially increased due to the Great Famine which lasted from 1845 to 1852.
 In the United States, anti-Irish sentiment and anti-Catholicism was espoused by the Know Nothing movement of the 1850s and other 19th-century anti-Catholic and anti-Irish organizations.
 By the 1960s, Irish Catholics were well established in the United States and today they are fully-integrated into mainstream American society with two Irish Catholic Presidents, John F. Kennedy and Joe Biden, having been elected.